Frequently Asked Questions

 You can sow your seeds anytime of the year but the rate of germination will depend on the level of moisture and warmth in the soil.
 Native wild flowers are hardy and winter sowing is fine but don’t expect to see germination until the ground warms up in the spring.
 Not all the species germinate at the same time, some are months behind others so there is always new things to spot when you inspect your wild flower area.
 I have found that woodland and shade areas are a bit slower to establish than open situations where there is more sunlight and the soil is warmer.

-As long as you ensure the seed is kept in the bag and stored in a cool, dark, dry place it will be viable for 12 months or more should you not be ready to sow it straight away.
+If you are not ready to sow your seeds yet don’t worry, as long as you ensure the seeds are kept in the bag and stored in a cool, dark, dry place they will be viable for 12 months or more.

 Please note: if you suddenly allow a lot more light into a woodland by coppicing or creating a ride you will trigger the germination of many seeds already present but previously dormant within your soil’s seed bank and these can germinate along with your sown seeds.
 This may not be a problem but be aware of bramble which can colonise and spread in these situations.